Lachysagit/Assesment2-Mechanic/Programming practices/Readme.md

 - ease of maintenance:
 Code is organised into clearly defined classes and subprograms, inheritance is simple and clear, and code is easy to understand.
 Data and attributes are privatised and encapsulated so they cant be directly accessed outside of their intended class.
 All of this increases ease of maintenance and modularity.
+Stubs can easily be implemented to debug and maintain code too.

 - version control: